programmer-ke/replatform/README.md

 - For each domain to host on the server add the following (I'll use example.com for example purposes)
-  - An A record for the mail subdomain i.e `web.example.com` pointing to the server's ipv4 address
+  - An A record for any subdomains i.e `*.example.com` pointing to the server's ipv4 address
   - An A record for the root domain e.g. `example.com` pointing to the server's ipv4 address
-  - If the server has an ipv6 address, add AAAA records equivalent to the two above i.e. additional records for `web.example.com` and `example.com` pointing to the ipv6 address
+  - If the server has an ipv6 address, add AAAA records equivalent to the two above i.e. additional records for `*.example.com` and `example.com` pointing to the ipv6 address
   - Add an MX record for the root domain `example.com` specifying `mail.example.com` as the mail server.
 Priority can be set to